Hujanen91/sourdoughcircle_frontend/README.md

 - **Node.js and npm Versions**
   - The project specifies Node.js and npm versions to ensure a consistent environment setup.

 Additionally, specific scripts were defined for building, testing, and starting the application, particularly with Heroku deployment in mind.
-The project also specifies Node.js and npm versions for consistent environment setup.
+The project also specifies Node.js and npm versions for consistent environment setup.-->

 ## Testing